arconautishche/cajuist/README.md

 An example of such a script is [toggl_to_camis.py](toggl_to_camis.py), which performs those three steps for a specific case:
 1. Imports all entries from Toggl for today
 2. Workorders and task descriptions are trimmed to what's typical at the Ventouris team (using [Ventouris processor](model/ventouris_processor.py))
-3. Fill out CAMIS by
+3. Fill out CAMIS for today:
     - reuses lines completely matching Workorder + Activity + Description
     - adds new lines otherwise